 Public housing within Fresno is administered by the Housing Authority of the City of Fresno.
-While the City will coordinate closely with the Housing Authority and share information about their respective programs, the City does not plan on providing financial assistance to the Housing Authority for their physical inventory.
-The Housing Authority receives its own allocation from HUD, including an allocation through the Capital Fund Program, which will be used to repair, renovate and/or modernize the public housing developments.
+The City coordinates closely with the Housing Authority and share information about their respective programs.
+The Housing Authority receives its own allocation from HUD, including an allocation through the Capital Fund Program, which will be used to repair, renovate and/or modernize the public housing developments and their physical inventory.